Baron Knoop, ex-Bevan Stradivarius

-The Baron Knoop, ex-Bevan Stradivarius is a violin made by the celebrated luthier Antonio Stradivari in Cremona, Italy in 1715.
+The Baron Knoop, ex-Bevan Stradivarius is a violin made by the celebrated luthier Antonio Stradivari in Cremona, Italy in 1715 and named for Baron Johann Knoop (1846–1918).
+The Strad described this as having a "two-piece back of maple with a handsomely marked broad figure, extending slightly down from the centre joint.
+The top is of two pieces of spruce.
+The ribs and scroll are of similar wood, and the scroll chamfers still retain Stradivari’s black edging".

+History

-The instrument is named for Baron Johann Knoop (1846–1918), a collector of dozens of great violins, violas, and cellos at one time or another including four violas representing more than a third of extant Stradivari violas.
+Knoop owned dozens of great violins, violas, and cellos at one time or another including four violas representing more than a third of extant Stradivari violas.
 Upon the sale of the instrument to J.E.
 Greiner through the agency of Wurlitzer in New York, the W. E. Hill firm in London, proposed that the violin be named for their customer, Baron Knoop.
 Several instruments by the great master luthiers bear the sobriquet Baron Knoop, including another Stradivari of 1715, the Alard-Knoop.

 In their 1902 publication of Antonio Stradivari His Life and Work, while in the possession of London banker F.L.
 Bevan, the violin was referenced by the name Knoop, commenting that the violin is of "the first rank."

-In the letter provided to Greiner at the time of his purchase of the Baron Knoop, the Hills commented that it was the violin upon which Knoop most enjoyed playing.
-The instrument is currently owned by collector David L. Fulton.
+Citing the letter provided to Greiner at the time of his purchase of the Baron Knoop, the Hills commented that it was the violin upon which Knoop most enjoyed playing.